Commercial Livestock/Small Farm

 Some of the things considered in a farm plan are farm size, soil type, slope of the land, proximity to streams or bodies of water, and types of livestock or crops.

 Best Management Practices are defined as physical, structural or management practices that when used singly or in combination, prevent or reduce site-specific water quality problems.
 BMPs generally focus on prevention rather than the treatment of water pollution problems caused by agricultural related practices.

-Because of the variability in sources, topography, climate, soils and other environmental factors, no one best management practice will be applicable to all activities or situations.
-Instead, BMPs must be tailored to the type of source, the physical conditions and environmental factors.
+Because of the variability in operation, topography, climate, soils and other environmental factors, no one best management practice will be applicable to all activities or situations.
+Instead, BMPs must be tailored to the type of operation, the physical conditions and environmental factors.

 Cost Share Program

 The Skagit Conservation District does have cost share funds available to farm landowners to offset the cost of implementing some best management practices.
 To be eligible for cost share funds, the landowner must obtain a Conservation District approved conservation plan and complete a cost share application.
 For more information about cost share funds, please contact Jeff Frazier at the Skagit Conservation District by calling (360) 428-4313 ext.1014 or by e-mail at firstname.lastname@example.org.

 Agroforestry is a sustainable land management system that combines the production of perennial and annual crops as well as forest plants and livestock simultaneously or sequentially on the same unit of land to increase yield, realize ecological benefits, and maximize ecosystem services.

 Practices in agroforestry include:

 Riparian Buffers (Working Buffers)

 Providing diversity and flexibility into a production system